-Try a sample of this green-inked purple patch:
+Try a sample of this green-inked purple prose:

 The options open to the pope in dealing with Burke are limited.
 Excommunication isn’t in the cards; Burke is not a heretic denying the Catholic faith.
 Nor is Burke refusing to submit to the pontiff like French archbishop Marcel Lefebvre, who was cast out by John Paul II after his ultra-conservative Society of Saint Pius X ordained its own bishops rather than take directions from the Vatican.
 [Because that’s what the libbernaut is all about now, right?
 Anyone who doesn’t take directions from the Vatican is bad.
 And they were yhuge defenders of the Vatican before 2013, right?]